[This document is updated regularly. Last updated: May 26, 2020 | 4:15 a.m.]

 Business must have: 1) made less than $1 million in annual revenue, 2) located inside city limits, 3) in operation for at least three years, 4) certified with the City of Memphis Office of Business Diversity & Compliance.
 Call 901-636-9300 or 901-636-6210 or email loan administrator Jerry Brack at [email protected]

 The Salvation Army of Memphis & the Mid-South is paying local restaurants to provide daily boxed meals.
 Local restaurant owners who want to participate should contact Eric Monroe at [email protected]

-or pick one up in person.
+- SCS Student Learning Guide: Download here or pick one up.
 Location list is here.